TMalesa/TestingJavascript/README.md

  * This sets the default value to return whenever the method is called.
 Simply put: you can make axios.get() return whatever you want

   **Mock implementations**

+ * **mockImplementation**-Accepts a function that should be used as the implementation of the mock.
+The mock itself will still record all calls that go into and instances that come from itself – the only difference is that the implementation will also be executed when the mock is called.
   * **mockReset()**-This is useful when you want to completely reset a mock back to its initial state
   * **mockRestore()**- This is useful when you want to mock functions in certain test cases and restore the original implementation in others